Skip to main content

 Restoring from a Personal Backup

-Whatever backup method you use for your personal backups, it should store them as an archive file such as a .zip or .tar file type.
+Whatever backup method you use for your personal backups, you should store them as an archive file such as a .zip or .tar file type.
 That file will contain whatever files have been backed up from your server and is what we'll be using.

 Getting the Files you need